 Basically, a woman my age should be married / in a relationship, or into sex without emotional attachment, or a sad case.
 Since I am neither, the people I meet are at a loss.

 All my life, I’ve been used to being the weird one in the way I approach the whole subject of love.
 It’s hard for people to understand how I can love someone and not necessarily want a relationship, but this is just part of what I do: I adore people, I get starry-eyed about them, and I love them.
 In the case of a gorgeous man, this may include sex and last anything from a few nights or weeks to years.
-The entire construct of a “relationship” often just gets in the way of loving him (though not always; it does fit me at times).
+The entire construct of a “relationship” often just gets in the way of true intimacy and connection (though not always; it does fit me at times).
 It’s a wild-woman thing.

 I’ve ALWAYS had problems explaining this approach to people, but the way people don’t know how to react to me at all, has got a lot more pronounced over the last five years or so.